 The pelvis is a bony structure that connects that base of the spine to the legs.
 It has the ability to rotate or tilt in space.
 An anterior pelvic tilt occurs when the pelvis rotates forward, placing the front of the pelvic bones well below the level of the back.
 This tilted position increases the natural curve of the lumbar spine.

-To determine if you have an excessive tilt, stand with your back flat against the wall and measure the space between your lower back and the wall.
+To check for anterior pelvic tilt, stand with your back flat against the wall and measure the space between your lower back and the wall.
 The natural curvature of your spine should allow a hand to slide into that space.
-Men generally have 4-7 degrees of anterior pelvic tilt, and women typically have between 7-10 degrees.
-If something much larger than your hand, like a paper towel roll, is able to fit back there then it’s likely you have a large anterior tilt.
+Men normally have 4-7 degrees of anterior pelvic tilt, and women typically have between 7-10 degrees.
+If something much larger than your hand, like a paper towel roll, is able to fit back there then there is a chance you have a large anterior tilt.

 Causes of Anterior Pelvic Tilt

-This posture results when certain muscle groups shorten or become overactive and overpower the muscles responsible for rotating the pelvis in a posterior (backward) direction.
-One of the main contributing factors is prolonged sitting that over time can shorten the hip flexor muscles.
-When a person with tight hip flexors stands up, the shortened muscles will pull the front of the pelvis downward resulting in an exaggerated curvature of the spine.
+It’s believed that this posture results when certain muscle groups shorten or become overactive and overpower the muscles responsible for rotating the pelvis in a posterior (backward) direction.
+One of the main contributing factors is likely prolonged sitting that over time can shorten the hip flexor muscles.
+For example, a person with tight hip flexors may have an exaggerated curvature of the spine when they stand due to the shortened muscles pulling the front of the pelvis downward.

 Effects of Postural Dysfunction

-While a clear link between anterior pelvic tilt and back pain has not yet been established, it is reasonable to think that the exaggerated curvature would negatively affect the health and function of the spine and surrounding areas.
-An anterior tilt will also cause misalignment of joints outside of the back like the ankles, knees, hips, and neck leading to extra strain and problems in those areas.
+While a clear link between anterior pelvic tilt and back pain has not yet been established, it is reasonable to think that the exaggerated curvature could affect the health and function of the spine and surrounding areas.
+An anterior tilt can also alter the alignment of joints outside of the back like the ankles, knees, hips, and neck leading to increased stress and possibly problems in those areas.

 Exercises to Correct Anterior Pelvic Tilt

-There are four primary anatomical components to an anterior tilt they need to be addressed in order to bring the pelvis back into normal alignment:
+There are four primary anatomical components to an anterior tilt to address in order to bring the pelvis into a more neutral alignment:

 - Tight (shortened) hip flexors